cockroachdb/docs/CONTRIBUTING.md

 listing `toggle-id` in `allowed_hashes`, our HTML tester will complain that `toggle-id` does not exist on the page.
-Listing a hash in `allowed_hashes` will generate a placeholder element with that ID at the top of the page, which keeps our HTML tester happy.
+Listing a hash in `allowed_hashes` will generate a placeholder element with that ID at the top of the page, which satisfies our HTML tester.

 Here's an example from a page with OS toggles: